 The Bachelor of Applied Science in Supervision and Management (BAS-SM) is an open access program available to students who have successfully completed an associate degree and it is available completely online starting spring 2020.
-The BAS-SM will prepare graduates for supervisory and management roles and positions in a variety of industries.
+The BAS-SM prepares graduates for supervisory and management roles and positions in a variety of industries.
 The upper-level course work includes applied management practices, leadership development, finance, and basic humans relations practice and prepares students for supervisory and management opportunities within their technical fields.

 Admissions requirements for the BAS-SM program:

 - Applicants must complete an Application for Admission and identify that they are seeking entry into the bachelor’s degree program.